shubhamv108/ood-interactive-v-response/README.md

 Returns initial set of options for the user
-Each option has a numeric identifier to indicate the selected option At every level of the IVR there can be an option to go back 1 step (fixed at digit 8) and go back to start of the IVR (fixed at digit 9)
-User can either choose an option by pressing an appropriate number or can disconnect the call When the user chooses an option, then system processes the input and moves to the next level of IVR or move back to the previous level (option 8) or first level (option 9)
+Each option has a numeric identifier to indicate the selected option At every level of the IVR there can be an option to go back 1 step (fixed at digit 8) and go back to start of the IVR (fixed at digit 9) actors.User can either choose an option by pressing an appropriate number or can disconnect the call When the user chooses an option, then system processes the input and moves to the next level of IVR or move back to the previous level (option 8) or first level (option 9)
 When the user disconnects the call, IVR will end